 The O'Connell Monument was built to commemorate the Irish national leader Daniel O'Connell in the 19th century.
 This street is also named after him.
 The O’Connell Bridge across the Liffey River opposite the O’Connell Monument is naturally named after him.
 This bridge connects O’Connell Avenue and D''Olier Avenue and the pier.
 It was built in 1794 and named O’Connell Bridge in 1880.
 When we went there, the streets and bridges were being renovated, so it looked messy, so that the whole view of the bridge was not clear.
 The part enclosed in the second and third pictures is the middle of the bridge deck, the fourth and fifth pictures.
 The picture shows the Liffey River on both sides and the bridge in the distance.

-O’CONNELL BRIDGE, which stands on the Liffey River in downtown Dublin, was built in 1794 and named after it in 1880.
+The O’CONNELL BRIDGE (O’CONNELL BRIDGE), which stands on the Liffey River in the center of Dublin, was built in 1794 and named after its current name in 1880.
 It should be said that this is the most important bridge on the Liffey River.
-The sculpture of O'Connell, a huge national hero standing at the bridge, watches the people and tourists coming and going, and witnesses the history and changes of Dublin.
-Comparing with another beautiful half-penny bridge on the Liffey River, the Cornell Bridge looks mighty and vicious.
-We cross this bridge almost every day for five days in Dublin.
-Crossing this bridge is O'Cornell Street, where the famous old post office, Bright Column and Pedestrian Street are located.
-Busy traffic on the bridge, double-decker red tourist buses, including several buses to the airport, are crowded with visitors at noon.
-Nowadays, many streets in Dublin are being built on both sides of bridges and roads.
-It is said that the construction of trams has been restored.
+The huge sculpture of the national hero O'Connell standing at the top of the bridge is watching the people and tourists passing by, witnessing the history and changes of Dublin.
+Compared with another beautiful half-penny bridge on the Liffey River, the Cornell Bridge looks mighty and vicissitudes of life.
+We walked over this bridge almost every day in Dublin for five days.
+Across the bridge is O'Connell Street, where the famous old post office, the bright pillar, and pedestrian street are all on this street.
+Traffic on the bridge is heavy, with double-decker red tourist buses coming and going, including several buses that go to the airport, and there are many tourists at noon.
+Nowadays, many streets in Dublin are under construction, with bridgeheads and both sides of the road under construction.
+I heard that the construction of trams is resumed.